rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 referenced object.
 The site responds with a command acknowledgement.

-All arguments needs to included in a command, otherwise it results a serious error resulting in MessageNotAck.
+All arguments are considered required to be included in a CommandRequest unless they are specifically marked as optional in the SXL.
+If a required argument is missing in CommandRequest it it be considered as a serious error resulting in MessageNotAck.
 See section about :ref:`incomplete-commands`.

 Command messages are interaction driven and are sent when command are requested on any given object by the supervision system or other equipment